AngieZhang3/InlineHook/README.md

 To ensure precise control over every instruction in the trampoline function, it must be defined as a naked function.
 This prevents the compiler from automatically inserting additional instructions, such as stack-saving operations or frame pointer setups, which could interfere with the function's behavior.
 Additionally, the trampoline function must have the same type signature as the target function.
 This ensures compatibility and allows the original function to be invoked seamlessly.

-In this project, we implemented two trampoline functions to handle different cases observed in ReadFile across Windows 7, 10, and 11:
+In this project, we implemented two trampoline functions to handle different cases observed in ReadFile across Windows xp, 7, 10, and 11:
 - TrampolineReadFileLong: Handles cases where ReadFile starts with two push instructions followed by a call.
 - TrampolineReadFileShort: Handles cases where ReadFile starts with the instruction sequence mov edi, edi, followed by push ebp and mov ebp, esp.